 Under conventional mass production approaches, large quantities of identical products are produced, and then stored until ordered by a customer.
 JIT techniques work to level production, spreading production evenly over time to foster a smooth flow between processes.
 Varying the mix of products used on a single line, sometimes referred to as “shish-kebab production”, provides an effective means for producing the desired product mix in a smooth manner.

 JIT frequently relies on the use of physical inventory control cues (or Kanban) to signal the need to move raw materials or produce new components from the previous process.
 In some cases, a limited number of reusable containers are used as Kanban, assuring that only is what is needed gets produced.
 Many companies implementing lean production systems are also requiring suppliers to deliver components using JIT.
 The company signals its suppliers, using computers or delivery of empty, reusable containers, to supply more of a particular component when they are needed.
 The end result is typically a significant reduction in waste associated with unnecessary inventory, WIP, and overproduction.

 Method and Implementation Approach

 Load Leveling.
-This technique involves determining appropriate quantities and types of products needed in a given day to meet customer orders.
+This technique involves determining appropriate quantities and types of products needed on a given day to meet customer orders.
 This technique allows organizations to produce products with a variety of customer specifications each day (using a daily schedule), in a smooth sequence that minimizes inventory and delay.
 Takt time is critical to the daily scheduling required in leveled production described above.
-It is the rate at which each product must be completed to meet customer needs, expressed in amount of time per part.
+It is the rate at which each product must be completed to meet customer needs, expressed in the amount of time per part.